devopshobbies/devops-roadmap/README.md

  <img alt="DevOps-Logo" src="image/DevOps.png">
 </p>

+## Introduction
+📌 DevOps is a set of practices that combines software development and IT operations.
+It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
+DevOps is complementary with Agile software development; several DevOps aspects came from the Agile methodology.

 ## Programing Language
+📌 Consider this as your benefit.
+A good DevOps engineer know at least one popular programming language.

 - ### Python
   - Videos:
     - [Python Learning with Jadi on Youtube](https://www.youtube.com/watch?v=BR7m_2D_-Uw&list=PL-tKrPVkKKE1Y_o_h2w85dzVdoX5t7SI0) (Persian Language) (Free)